I realize you may feel like you read the word “no” on this blog quite a bit.

 Turns out, millet might also help better your quality of life if you’re suffering from certain respiratory issues – and maybe it can even help stop the development of respiratory issues to begin with.

 Wheat can be a pretty common allergen for folks who describe having to deal with respiratory health concerns, so perhaps switching from wheat to millet really does make a significant difference for those allergic to wheat.
 Millet simply doesn’t have the same negative effects as lectin-filled wheat.
+Speaking of lectin-free, check out our interview with lectin free mama.

 If you’re working on switching to a lectin-free diet, allow millet to become a new go-to ingredient for you.
 You can make delicious bread using millet flour, or feast on a bowl of millet cereal and coconut milk.
 Enjoy the nutty flavor and fragrance!